AlexNet

 AlexNet is a convolutional neural network architecture developed for image classification tasks, notably achieving prominence through its performance in the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
 It classifies images into 1,000 distinct object categories and is regarded as the first widely recognized application of deep convolutional networks in large-scale visual recognition.

 Developed in 2012 by Alex Krizhevsky in collaboration with Ilya Sutskever and his Ph.D. advisor Geoffrey Hinton at the University of Toronto, the model contains 60 million parameters and 650,000 neurons.
 The original paper's primary result was that the depth of the model was essential for its high performance, which was computationally expensive, but made feasible due to the utilization of graphics processing units (GPUs) during training.

 The three formed team SuperVision and submitted AlexNet in the ImageNet Large Scale Visual Recognition Challenge on September 30, 2012.
-The network achieved a top-5 error rate of 15.3% to win the contest, more than 10.8% above the runner-up.
+The network achieved a top-5 error rate of 15.3% to win the contest, more than 10.8% points better than the runner-up.

 The architecture influenced a large number of subsequent work in deep learning, especially in applying neural networks to computer vision.